Medullary thymic epithelial cells: Subsets

 mTEC population is not homogenous and basically could be subdivided into more numerous population of mTECs which express low number of MHCII and CD80/CD86, namely mTECsLo and smaller population of mTECsHi which express higher amounts of these molecules.
 PGE regulator Aire is expressed only by part of mTECsHi.
 However, this claim does not mean that mTECsLo don't contribute to PGE, mTECsHi, especially that expressing Aire, are just much more efficient in this process.

 There is evidence that mTECsLo serve as precursors of mTECsHi in the embryonic thymus Nevertheless, situation changes after birth, where only part of mTECsLo pool represents immature mTECsHi reservoir and another part is constituted by mature mTECs which are specialized for expression of chemokine CCL21, discussed above.
 Further subset of mTECsLo pool is formed by terminally differentiated cells called Post- Aire mTECs which already downregulated the expression of Aire, MHCII and CD80/CD86.

+mTECs can develop into Thymic mimetic cells, which combine the mTEC identity with lineage specific transcription factors.
+These cells exhibit the phenotype of differentiated peripheral cells and produce their corresponding TRAs.
+The most famous example is Hassall's corpuscles.